vafakaramzadegan/mosaic-builder/README.md

 ```

 ## Using MosaicBuilder
-Suppose there is a directory containing a number of your favorite images (
-these images will be used to build the final mosaic image):
+Suppose there is a directory containing a number of your favorite images (will be used to build the final mosaic image):

 `/home/YourUserName/foo/bar/images`